CrossRef/pdfextract/readme.md

 for all pages, then all footers for all pages, and finally all regions.

-Though the use is contrived in the example above, settings can be declared via `PdfExtract::Settings.default`.
-These must be declared to be accessed later in the parser, using `pdf.settings`.
+Though the use is contrived in the example above, settings can be declared via `PdfExtract::Settings.declare`.
+Settings must be declared to be accessed later on in the parser (via `pdf.settings`).
 An attempt to access an undeclared setting will result in a fatal error.